buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 [[targets]]
 os = "linux"
 arch = "arm64"

+# Stack (deprecated)
+[stack]
+id = "io.buildpacks.stacks.jammy.tiny"
+# This image is used at build-time
+build-image = "docker.io/paketobuildpacks/build-jammy-tiny:0.2.3"
+# This image is used at runtime
+run-image = "index.docker.io/paketobuildpacks/run-jammy-tiny:latest"
 ```

 As we can see, the proposal is based on the assumption that the `run-image`, `build-image` and `buildpacks` to include